scalacenter/advisoryboard/proposals/README.md

 * Updates:
 	* Working groups are dormant
 	* Engineering work remains active
-	* The Center lead the efforts of the creation of BSP and also the
+	* The Center lead the efforts of the creation of BSP and also the implementation of this in both sbt and Bloop.
 * Status: **completed**
 # [018-converging-214-30.md](./018-converging-214-30.md)
 * Date proposed: September 2018